OvertureMaps/transportation-splitter/README.md

 The list of columns that are considered for identifying the LRs values to split at is constructed at runtime out of input parquet's schema columns that have a `between` field anywhere in their structure.
 If you want to customize that behavior please set constants `LR_COLUMNS_TO_INCLUDE` or `LR_COLUMNS_TO_EXCLUDE`.

+If you are using databricks you can also add this repo as a git folder, see instructions [here](https://docs.databricks.com/en/repos/repos-setup.html).

 ## Version History